san7hos/DocumentDbRepository/README.md

 # DocumentDbRepository
 **DocumentDbRepository is** a dependency injection friendly **repository pattern for Azure DocumentDb**.
-It simplifies user workflow with Azure DocumentDb by providing an additional layer on top of
+It simplifies the communication with Azure DocumentDb by providing an additional layer on top of
 [Azure DocumentDb Client](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/).